mskumar010/vdr/README.md

-# Verified Health Care
+#  Health Care

-#VHC - Verified.
+#VHC - .
 Qualified.
 Trusted

 ## VHC Application - User Guide

 ## Welcome to VHC!

-VHC stands out as a revolutionary healthcare app, designed to bridge the gap between patients and verified doctors.
+VHC stands out as a revolutionary healthcare app, designed to bridge the gap between patients and  doctors.
 Unlike traditional healthcare solutions, VHC ensures reliability, convenience, and affordability, making your healthcare journey seamless and stress-free.
 Here’s a simple guide to help you get started.

 ## How VHC can help you?